Dalhem Castle

 Dalhem Castle, locally known as Château de Dalhem, lies in the center of the town of Dalhem, in the Liège province in the Wallonia region in Belgium.

-At present Dalhem Castle is used for recreational purposes and can only be visited as a guest.
-It is nice but nothing more.
-Its charm is that you can view it and its direct predecessor; the old Dalhem Castle, in the same town.
+Today, Dalhem Castle is used for recreation and can only be visited as a guest.
+It’s nice but nothing special.
+It has a true medieval predecessor, the old Dalhem Castle, in the same town.

 Gallery